-Pursuant to 16 V.S.A.
-165(a)(1) On a two-year cycle published by the Agency, each schoolSU/SD is required to file a copy of the school's system's Continuous Improvement Plan for the current school year.
-In addition, each school identified for extensive supports is required to submit annually a school-level Continuous Improvement Plan.
+Pursuant to 16 V.S.A. § 165(a)(1), On a two-year cycle published by the Agency, each schoolSU/SD is required to file a copy of the its school or schools' Continuous Improvement Plan for the current school year, along with its responses to written public feedback and complaints, pursuant to Section 2121.1 of this rule.